rustybrozen/rustybrozen/README.md

 Developer of web and mobile apps, along with intelligent automation bots with AI integration.
 Also passionate about self-hosting and system architecture.

+<i><sub><font color="gray">Some of my projects are kept private for security or closed source reasons.
+Most of the repositories here are personal experiments, prototypes, and testing projects.
+For actual projects or work inquiries, feel free to contact me using the information below.</font></sub></i>

 ---

 ## Languages